joshenoy/sathyabh.at/content/blog/2008-03-08-chennai-twitter-meetup.md

 ---
 Well, [Kiruba][1] decided to organise a Chennai Twitter Meetup.
 As the Wiki states,

-> It&#8217;s really an excuse to have an informal get-together and some fun.
+> It's really an excuse to have an informal get-together and some fun.
 A reason for us to get away from keyboards and make new friends in meatspace.
 >
 > We go dutch.
 Get your wallet along!
 >